w2c/letsencrypt-esxi/README.md

+*Originally a product of w2c/letsencrypt-esxi.
+Modified for those of us that are either unable or unwilling to expose our ESXi management interfaces to the Internet.*

 # Let's Encrypt for VMware ESXi

-`w2c-letsencrypt-esxi` is a lightweight open-source solution to automatically obtain and renew Let's Encrypt certificates on standalone VMware ESXi servers.
+`w2c-letsencrypt-esxi` is a lightweight open-source solution to automatically obtain and renew Let's Encrypt or private ACME CA certificates on standalone VMware ESXi servers.
 Packaged as a _VIB archive_ or _Offline Bundle_, install/upgrade/removal is possible directly via the web UI or, alternatively, with just a few SSH commands.

 Features: